Tangent90Degrees/SpaceBattle/README.md

 worry, there will be randomly generated power-ups to help you during the game.

 ## How to Start the Game
-1. Install the required dependencies by running the
+1. Install the required dependencies by running the:
    ```bash
    npm install